of Aid Stations

 A map of the route and a downloadable GPX file can be found at the bottom of this page.
 The route has 10,000 feet of climb, and 10,000 feet of descent.

-Medal & T-Shirt to Finishers only.
-Runners can select Trees not Tees during registration in place of receiving their tee shirt.
+FINISHER Medal for Finishers only.
+Runners have the choice to opt for Trees not Tees during registration in place of awards.

 The start/ finish location also acts as the aid station at the start/ end of each loop.
 Runners will make 4 visits there before finishing at the end of their 5th loop.
 The Hale Lane Aid Station falls at mile 5.5 of each lap and will therefore also be visited 5 times.
+A full list of the distances at which the aid stations fall and the respective cut off times, can be found here.
 Both aid stations will carry as a minimum: Tailwind, water, coke, chocolate, sweets, sandwiches, nuts, lots of fruit, Gu gels, wraps, sandwiches and other sweet and savory snacks.
 Hot drinks will also be available throughout the race at both aid stations.

 Your Drop/ Finish Line Bag may be deposited at registration, whereupon they will be stored in number order in a separate tent and accessible to runners at the end of each 10 mile loop.
 Bags should be clearly labelled with runners name and bib number.
-Drop bags must NOT exceed 45cm x 25cm x 25cm in size ie. the size of a large shoe box.
+Drop bags must NOT exceed 50 litres in size.

 The course will be marked with our recycled Tyvek pink ribbons and pink Centurion marker arrows.
 There are a handful of road crossings/ to negotiate.
 These will NOT all be marshalled.